-In a recent survey, 37% of people in the UK said succulents and cacti were their favourite style of plant to have indoors, and this is largely down to their versatility.
-Artificial succulents and cacti come in a huge range of sizes, colours, shapes and styles, so you can have them throughout a home or office and have a different look in every space.
+In a recent survey, 37% of people in the UK said succulents and cacti were their favorite style of plant to have indoors, and this is largely down to their versatility.
+Artificial succulents and cacti come in a huge range of sizes, colors, shapes and styles, so you can have them throughout a home or office and have a different look in every space.
 They’re on-trend now and won’t be going anywhere soon.

 Live orchids may conjure up images of a slowly dying plant on your grandparent’s bathroom or kitchen windowsill, but artificial orchids are becoming extremely popular.
-Orchids have long been popular with the older generations, but artificial versions now add that much-needed splash of colour to modern, clean spaces.
+Orchids have long been popular with the older generations, but artificial versions now add that much-needed splash of color to modern, clean spaces.

 Geometric & Unique Planters